cmichelenstrofer/.github/CONTRIBUTING.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

-Please adhere to the [code of conduct](CODE_OF_CONDUCT.md) and [report any abuse](mailto:c.michelen.strofer@gmail.com).
+Please adhere to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md) and [report any abuse](mailto:c.michelen.strofer@gmail.com).
 Remember that open source source development is a social process and we are in this together.
-  - Be respectful and inclusive, everyone should feel welcomed.
+  - 💜 Be respectful and inclusive, everyone should feel welcomed.
-  - Give credit.
+  - 🙏🏽 Give credit.
 Respect copyright right laws.
 Acknowledge others that have helped you.
-  - Any type of harrassment, including prejudiced or inapproriate comments and jokes, personal attacks, etc. will not be tolerated.
+  - ❌ Any type of harrassment, including prejudiced or inapproriate comments and jokes or personal attacks, will not be tolerated.

 ## Contributing changes 🛠️